d4rks1d33/Gemini-Flipper/README.md

 Currently in development stage, here I'm going to upload the .js code that I currently use so that anyone who wants to join and help improve it can make their PRs and also for those C developers who want to help create the native Flipper app and be accessible by everyone from https://lab.flipper.net/apps

-Important: Now the javascript app now works with the new firmware! 🎉🎉
+Important: Now the javascript app works with the new firmware! 🎉🎉

 ## How it is work